ScalaWilliam/eventsource-hub/README.md

 $ echo Some data | curl -d @- http://localhost:9000/a-channel
 ```

 ID by default is the current ISO timestamp.
 You may override it by specifying the `id` query parameter.
 It will be used as the `Last-ID` index.
+We support resuming based on the last event as per specification.

 If you want to specify the `event` field which is optional, use the `event` query parameter.